grafana/writers-toolkit/docs/sources/review/cla-assistant/index.md

 ---
+date: "2023-08-30T11:24:32+01:00"
+description:
-description: Understand the CLA assistant and its use on GitHub pull requests in Grafana repositories.
+  Understand the CLA assistant and its use on GitHub pull requests in Grafana repositories.
-review_date: 2024-05-23
 menuTitle: CLA assistant
+review_date: "2024-05-23"
 title: Contributor License Agreement (CLA) assistant
 ---